 Commercially available vinegar is distilled and has 5% acetic acid, enough to lower the pH when mixed with water.
 Keep in mind that this method demands thorough monitoring and frequent adjustments.

-Check out this distilled vinegar on Amazon.
+Check out this distilled white vinegar on Amazon.

-How To Dispose of Water From A Hydroponic System?
+How To Dispose of Water From A Hydroponic System

 Most wastewater from a hydroponic system is often saved by farmers who need a water supply.
 You can dispose of and recycle wastewater using a purification or filtration process.